isabella232/document-services.en/help/usecases/legal.md

 ![Screenshot of the Advanced tab of the Adobe Document Generation Tagger](assets/legal_4.png)

-These advanced features are not very different from the basic tags.
+These advanced features are not different from the basic tags.
 To include conditional logic, select the part of the document to fill.
 Then, configure the rule that determines the tag’s insertion.

 To further illustrate, say in the agreement, there is a section you want to include, only conditionally.
 In the Select content type field, select **Section.** In the Select records field, pick the option that determines whether the conditional section shows.
 Select your desired conditional operator and set the value you are testing for in the Value field.
 Then click **Insert Condition.** The screen capture below illustrates this process.